SpongeBob SquarePants: Executive producers and showrunners

-When the film was completed, Hillenburg intended it to be the series finale, "so [the show] wouldn't jump the shark."
+Hillenburg served as the executive producer of the series from its debut in 1999 until his death in 2018.
+He was its showrunner from 1999 until 2004.
+Hillenburg halted production of the show in 2002 to work on the feature film The SpongeBob SquarePants Movie, which he intended to be the series finale.
 However, the show's massive financial success led to its continuation.
-Hillenburg appointed Paul Tibbitt, who had previously served on the show as a writer, director, and storyboard artist, to take over his role as showrunner to produce additional seasons.
-Hillenburg considered Tibbitt one of his favorite members of the show's crew, and "totally trusted him".
+Hillenburg appointed Paul Tibbitt, who had previously served as a writer, director, and storyboard artist, to take over as showrunner.
+He considered Tibbitt one of his favorite crew members, and deeply trusted him.
+Although Hillenburg no longer had a direct role in the series' production, he maintained an advisory role and reviewed each episode.

-On December 13, 2014, it was announced that Hillenburg would return to the series in an unspecified position.
-On November 26, 2018, at the age of 57, Hillenburg died from complications of amyotrophic lateral sclerosis (ALS), with which he had been diagnosed in March 2017.
-Nickelodeon confirmed via Twitter the series would continue after his death.
-In February 2019, incoming president Brian Robbins vowed Nickelodeon would keep the show in production for as long as the network exists.

-Starting with the ninth season, former writers and storyboard directors Vincent Waller and Marc Ceccarelli have served as showrunners.
-Hillenburg is still posthumously credited as executive producer in episodes as of 2024.
+In December 2014, it was announced that Hillenburg would return to the series in an unspecified position.
+In March 2017, he was diagnosed with amyotrophic lateral sclerosis (ALS), and on November 26, 2018, at the age of 57, he died of complications from the disease.
+(Note: Attributed to multiple references:) In February 2019, incoming Nickelodeon president Brian Robbins vowed to keep SpongeBob in production for as long as the network exists.
+As of 2024, former writers and storyboard directors Vincent Waller and Marc Ceccarelli are serving as the series' showrunners.